Minor in Psychology

 Any of the following courses may be used to satisfy the requirements of the psychology minor even if they are also being used to satisfy the requirements of the biology major and/or the neuroscience minor:

 - PSYC 240/BIOL 240.
 Psychology and Biology of Perception

 - PSYC 305/BIOL 241.
 Brain and Behavior

 - PSYC 311/BIOL 313.
 Lab in Psychobiology

 One of the following neuroscience labs may also be used to fulfill the requirements of the psychology minor:

 - NEUR 301/BIOL 373/PSYC 388.
 Neuroscience Lab I

 - NEUR 302/BIOL 374/PSYC 389.
 Neuroscience Lab II

-For more information about the psychology minor, please contact any full-time psychology faculty member or the undergraduate program director, Anne Sutter, at:
+For more information about the psychology minor, please contact any full-time psychology faculty member or the Undergraduate Program Director, Dr. Jennifer Fiebig, at:

 Office: Coffey Hall 226